-On December 16, 2014, Congress passed and the President signed legislation extending to 2014 a provision that allows direct transfers to Hamilton (and other public charities) from IRAs.
-The amount of the gift is excluded from gross income - even though it counts toward the Required Minimum Distribution - and no income tax charitable deduction is allowed.
+On Friday, December 18, 2015, the President signed legislation extending retroactively to January 1, 2015 and making permanent a provision that allows direct transfers to Hamilton (and other public charities) from IRAs.
+The amount of the gift is excluded from gross income — even though it counts toward the Required Minimum Distribution — and no income tax charitable deduction is allowed.

 You may direct transfers to charities from IRAs without tax consequence, if: